It appears Michigan online poker players will someday be able to compete across state lines.

 That development should lead to a more mature market.
 It also makes the Michigan poker market a bit more appealing to other potential brands.

-Though online poker tables might not go live until 2021, big brands still exist who might ante up for market share.
+Though online poker tables in Michigan might not go live until 2021, big brands still exist who might ante up for market share.
 After all, Detroit casinos and tribal casinos are each allowed one online poker skin as per the online gambling law.

 PartyPoker, PokerStars are in position first

 Flutter Entertainment and its brand The Stars Group were among the first online gambling companies to partner up in Michigan, announcing a tribal access deal in January.

 The Little Traverse Bay Bands of Odawa Indians Gaming Authority and Flutter announced the pact just six days into 2020.

 The access includes the Fox Bet sportsbook in Michigan but also was an early claim to the Michigan poker market for PokerStars.

 PartyPoker, meanwhile, is a Roar Digital entity and should figure into MGM Grand Detroit’s digital offerings.